abodnar1/Tic-Tac-Toe/README.md

 * Add more styling to complete my 70s vision as seen below:

 ![Screen Shot 2022-04-26 at 7 50 51 PM Small](https://user-images.githubusercontent.com/99693359/165412303-7e176366-4f14-47e5-bc7a-56c4c4a9664f.jpeg)

+## Deployed Page
+You can access the game at the deployed page [here](https://abodnar1.github.io/Tic-Tac-Toe/).

 ## Setup
 1. Fork this Repo